arthurstrokov/employees-resume-project/README.md

 # About

 Service designed to work with employees resumes.
-Contains two profiles for working with (development, production), located in 'spring-boot-cloud-configuration' application.
+Contains two profiles for working with (development, production), located in 'https://github.com/arthurstrokov/spring-boot-cloud-configuration.git' application.
 'development' use H2 database, server.port:8081;
-'production' use PostgreSQL database, server.port: 8080
+'production' use PostgreSQL database, server.port: 8080, spring.jpa.hibernate.dll-auto: none (you need set this value to 'create' or create tables manually)
 Profile can be changed in 'application.yml' properties file.

 Important: when use PostgreSQL in Employee.java class field 'age' have to be annotated with @Formula(value = "date_part('year', age(birth_date))") instead of @Transient

-# How to
+# How to:

 ## Create